Melbourne Water is upgrading the Lillydale Lake Wetland to continue its important work of keeping our rivers and creeks healthy.

 - Mixing lime with sediment to reduce acidity and support new plant growth

-- Modifying the inlet and outlet flows to manage flows from Olinda Creek
+- Modifying the inlet and outlet flows to manage flows from Olinda Creek and into Lillydale Lake

-- Revegetating the wetland with new plants to support the filtering of pollutants
+- Revegetating the wetland with new plants to support the filtering of pollutants.

 Location of works

+Works to reshape the base of the wetland have commenced as part of Stage One of the upgrade.
 We will make every effort to minimise the impact of these essential works on the local community and the environment; however during construction you may notice:

 - Some odour as stockpiled sediment dries out